puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

         └── saz-sudo (v2.3.6)
               └── puppetlabs-stdlib (3.2.2) [/opt/puppet/share/puppet/modules]

 > That's it!
-You've just installed the saz-sudo module.
+You've just installed the `saz-sudo` module.

 ## Write the `privileges` Class

-Some modules can be large, complex, and require a significant amount of trial and error as you create them, while others often work "right out of the box."
-This module will be a very simple module to write: it contains just one class.
+Some modules can be large, complex, and require a significant amount of trial and error as you create them, while others often work right out of the box.
+This module will be a very simple module to write.
+It contains just one class.

 > ### A Quick Note about Modules Directories
 >
->The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`---this includes modules installed by Puppet, those that you download from the Forge, and those you write yourself.
+>By default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`.
+This includes modules installed by Puppet, those that you download from the Forge, and those you write yourself.
 >
->**Note**: Puppet also installs modules in `/opt/puppet/share/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.
+> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
 Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).

 Modules are directory trees.
 For this task, you'll create the following files:

- - `privileges` (the module name)
+ - `privileges/` (the module name)
    - `manifests/`
       - `init.pp` (contains the `privileges` class)

 **To write the `privileges` class**:

-1. From the command line on the Puppet master, navigate to the modules directory (`cd /etc/puppetlabs/code/environments/production/modules`).
+1. From the command line on the Puppet master, navigate to the modules directory: `cd /etc/puppetlabs/code/environments/production/modules`.
 2. Run `mkdir -p privileges/manifests` to create the new module directory and its manifests directory.
-3. From the `manifests` directory, use your text editor to create the `init.pp` file, and edit it so it contains the following Puppet code.
+3. From the `manifests` directory, use your text editor to create the `init.pp` file, and edit it so it contains the following Puppet code:

         class privileges {